 The provider had a recruitment policy and procedure to help them employ suitable staff and had checks in place for agency and locum staff.
 These reflected the relevant legislation.
-We looked at four staff recruitment records.
+We looked at three staff recruitment records.
 These showed the provider followed their recruitment procedure.
-For the most recently recruited staff member, copies of some documents were missing, although the recruitment checks had been done.
-The provider was able to send us copies of the missing documents the day after the inspection.